 13341 W 151st St, Homer Glen, IL 60491

-My family loves Bengtson’s so much, we go every year.
-Bengtson’s continues to add new attractions to increase the value of the family entertainment they provide.
+Bengtson’s continues to be one of our favorite fall break trips for families.
 Think of it as a farm fall festival theme park for families.
-They have one-of-a-kind rides that include a tractor town ride where the kids pretend to steer a tractor through a barn with animated animals along the way, 2 separate spinning rides, a swing, 2 train rides, and a roller coaster.
-You can also check out a haunted barn for older kids, a corn kernel play pit, a kids’ play area with a playground and playhouses, pig races, a petting zoo, a selfie booth, and many photo ops.
+They have one-of-a-kind rides that include a tractor town ride where the kids steer a tractor through a barn with animated animals, two spinning rides, a swing, two train rides, and a roller coaster.
+You can also check out a haunted barn for older kids, a corn kernel pit, a kids’ area with a playground and playhouses, pig races, a petting zoo, a selfie booth, and many photo ops.

 Believe it or not, these are just the beginning!
 It is best to visit Bengtson’s during the week for cheaper rates and to avoid large crowds that develop on the weekends when Bengtson’s will reach capacity early in the day.
 Also note that most of the pathways are paved for wheelchairs, wagons, and strollers and you can leave and come back on the day you visit with a handstamp and a copy of your receipt.